 The surname Roycroft was first found in Yorkshire at Ryecroft, a hamlet in the township of Tong, and parish of Birstall.
 There are several smaller communities that bear this name including locals in Greater Manchester and the West Midlands.
 But it is from Yorkshire that one of the first records of the name was found: Margareta de Rycroft who was listed there in the Yorkshire Poll Tax Rolls of 1379.
 The same rolls list Ricardus Rycroft.

 Early History of the Roycroft family

-Another 227 words (16 lines of text) covering the years 1650, 1690 and 1895 are included under the topic Early Roycroft History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Roycroft research.
+Another 114 words (8 lines of text) covering the years 1650, 1690, 1895 and 1646 are included under the topic Early Roycroft History in all our PDF Extended History products and printed products wherever possible.

 Roycroft Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Rycroft, Roycroft, Raycroft and others.

 Early Notables of the Roycroft family (pre 1700)